The CFO'S Perspective

 One of the hottest topics in hiring right now is wage transparency.

-Proponents of pay transparency advocate for its use as a way to reduce discrimination and foster pay equity.
+Proponents of pay transparency continue to advocate for its use as a way to reduce discrimination and foster pay equity.
 They cite information that seems to indicate that historically marginalized groups are less likely to receive pay equity when salary numbers are hidden because they are less likely to be successful in salary negotiations due to hiring biases.
 Their argument is that equity across pay bands is an essential component of building a strong and successful nonprofit that can best serve its audience while also furthering the ideals of equality and inclusion as part of ongoing DEI efforts.

 Reducing Remote Work Barriers

-For organizations that are still requiring work be done in the office, offering to compromise to at least a hybrid work arrangement can open up the door to far more candidates.
+For organizations that are still requiring work be done in the office, offering to compromise to at least a hybrid work arrangement can open the door to far more candidates.
 Remote work is not only a concession that employers need to make today to attract candidates, but also a shrewd way to go after top talent.
 By allowing remote work nonprofits are not bound by geography in their search for applicants, which means they can recruit the best talent from anywhere, not just the talent that is available locally.

 Going Digital

-As part of the shift to remote work everything else is going digital as well – job postings, resume submissions, screenings, and interviews have all moved online.
+As part of the shift to remote work everything else has gone digital as well – job postings, resume submissions, screenings, and interviews have all moved online.
 To find hiring success nonprofits must be everywhere their candidates are, which these days includes a variety of social media platforms, job posting boards, virtual communities, and interest groups.
 Recruiting efforts should be focused on not only posting jobs and waiting for candidates to apply, but also seeking out candidates that fit the needs of the role and the organization.
 Then, streamlining the hiring process by offering every part of the application process online allows candidates to apply from anywhere at any time, increasing the likelihood of finding a great match for the role.

 Seeking New Skills